robiul-islam-ridoy/KhaddoBondhu/README.md

   - **Request Received**: Post owner gets notification when someone requests their food
   - **Request Accepted**: Requester gets notification when their request is accepted
   - **Request Declined**: Requester gets notification when their request is declined
-  - **In-App Popups**: Custom notification dialogs with sound and vibration
-  - **Push Notifications**: System notifications with proper icons and sounds
+  - **System Notifications**: Proper push notifications with sound and vibration
 - ✅ **Technical Features**:
   - Firestore security rules for notifications collection
+  - Background service with battery-efficient polling
   - Proper error handling and fallback queries
   - Manual sorting when Firestore indexes are building
   - Notification type-based icon system